-Multilevel marketing (MLM) is the business equivalent of cigarette smoking.
-It’s technically legal, rakes in major dinero for its corporate overlords, and has addicted millions of people worldwide, even though it’s ultimately bad for you.
+Multilevel marketing (MLM) is the business equivalent of cigarette smoking: technically legal, extremely lucrative for its corporate overlords, and lethally addictive for millions of people worldwide, even though it’s ultimately bad for them.

 So as an Atomic Tango public service, I’m writing this big fat warning label for MLM (aka “network marketing”), which is one kind of marketing I completely despise.

 I know MLM’s from the inside, since I used to work for one on the corporate level.
-They’re a barely legal pyramid scheme in which individual distributors recruit other distributors to sell overpriced goods to gullible people, and any sales commissions are shared on up the pyramid.
+They’re barely legal pyramid schemes in which individual distributors recruit other distributors to sell overpriced goods to gullible people, and any sales commissions get shared up the pyramid.
 Some MLM’s don’t make much money from actual product sales to end users — many “sales” come from distributors selling to themselves and their families.
 Rather, the companies thrive by selling expensive sales kits and lots of inventory to their own distributors.

 Yes: MLM’s eat their own.

 Quixter (formerly Amway) is one of the largest and longest established MLMs.
-The average annual income for a Quixtar distributor is $1400 per year — according to Quixtar itself.
-That doesn’t even cover most health insurance premiums.
+Yet the average annual income for a Quixtar distributor is just $1400 per year — according to Quixtar itself.
+That amount doesn’t even cover most health insurance premiums.
 (Health insurance being another scam that deserves shredding.)
 For a scathing look at Quixtar, please check out this Dateline/MSNBC expose.